Generic Name and Formulations:

 Gastroparesis.
 Hypoglycemia unawareness.

 Do not use in patients with poor compliance, HbA1c >9%, recurrent hypoglycemia needing assistance in the past 6 months, or if on prokinetic drugs.
+Visual or dexterity impairment.
+Increased risk of severe hypoglycemia (esp. type 1 diabetics).
 Monitor blood glucose frequently (pre- and post-meals, and at bedtime).
-Visual or dexterity impairment.
+Do not share pens between patients, even if the needle is changed.
 ESRD.
 Pregnancy (Cat.C).
 Nursing mothers.

 Drugs that alter GI motility (eg, anticholinergics) and those that slow intestinal absorption (eg, α-glucosidase inhibitors): not recommended.
 May delay absorption of oral drugs (give these 1 hr before or 2 hrs after pramlintide).
 Increased risk of hypoglycemia with other antidiabetics (eg, sulfonylurea), ACEIs, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, propoxyphene, salicylates, somatostatin analogs, sulfonamide antibiotics; caution.